 In the image at the top of the article, you can see that I only used drywall screws around the edges of the drywall sheets.
-I noticed while I was finishing the drywall that the sheet was popping off the stud so I had to go back and add additional screws to make it fit right.
+While finishing the drywall, I noticed that the sheet was popping off the stud, so I had to go back and add additional screws to make it fit right.

-Where the drywall meets the floor
+Where the Drywall Meets the Floor

 Drywall and concrete are both extremely porous.
-Any water that’s left on your garage floor can seep into the concrete and through the garage drywall.
+Any water left on your garage floor can seep into the concrete and through the garage drywall.

-I’m going to go into more detail in another article, but my plan was to leave a two inch gap between the floor and the bottom of the drywall.
+I planned to leave a two-inch gap between the floor and the bottom of the drywall.
 Ideally, the gap doesn’t need to be that large – ¾ of an inch will do.

 I also added an L-shaped metal channel designed for roofing applications to help channel any water spills along the bottom of the wall and out through the garage door.

-For less than $10 per wall I have a water-tight barrier for my drywall walls.
+For less than $10 per wall, I have a water-tight barrier for my drywall walls.